ceph/ceph/doc/radosgw/rgw_cloud_sync_plugin.rst

-  private_key    #[forcible] ufile cloud private key bucket_host    #[optional] same as domain_name prefix_bucket  #[optional] the prefix of ufile bucket name,reduce the ufile bucket names conflict. dest_bucket    #[optional] the dest bucket name in ufile.if not specify,the ufile bucket name is rgw bucket name.
+  private_key    #[forcible] ufile cloud private key bucket_host    #[optional] same as domain_name prefix_bucket  #[optional] the prefix of ufile bucket name,reduce the ufile bucket names conflict. dest_bucket    #[optional] the dest bucket name in oss.if not specify,the oss bucket name is rgw bucket name.